mlecriva/zsh-multipass-GUI-on-macos/README.md

 7. Type this line to automatically source the host ip at startup : `echo 'source ~/.current_ip' >> ~/.bashrc`

+8. Source the .bashrc file : `source ~/.bashrc'

-8. Run nautilus to explore your folders and files : `nautilus`.
+9. Run nautilus to explore your folders and files : `nautilus`.

 ![Alt text](pictures/nautilus.png?raw=true "launch linux")

-9. Well Done !
+10. Well Done !
 You now have a fully functinal ubuntu virutal machine with GUI.